 • Where litter has already accumulated

 • Where someone else will clean up after them

 • Where they feel no sense of ownership for the property

 • Uncovered vehicles

 • Household trash handling

 • Commercial refuse sources

-KDB plays a key role in preventing littering along county roads, public rights of way, intersections and county-owned properties.
+The Beautification Unit plays a key role in preventing littering along county roads, public rights of way, intersections and county-owned properties.
 The county’s official litter abatement program has a designated team to continually address litter issues countywide.
-As a certified member of the Keep Georgia Beautiful Foundation and as a Keep America Beautiful Inc. affiliate, KDB is dedicated to improving the look, vitality and economic integrity of DeKalb communities by beautifying surrounding areas through activities such as anti-litter messaging campaigns and continuous litter collection activities.
+The Beautification Unit is dedicated to improving the look, vitality and economic integrity of DeKalb communities by beautifying surrounding areas through activities such as anti-litter messaging campaigns and continuous litter collection activities.
 Please call (404) 294-2010 should you need more information on the litter abatement program, or click here to submit a litter collection request.